Young Chinese are getting paid to be ‘full-time children’ as jobs become harder to find - Local News 8

 “They go to work in cities and earn a monthly salary of 3,000 to 4,000 yuan ($419 to $559).
 But they can’t support themselves at all.
 They still eat at their parents’ house, live with them or have them pay for their apartments or cars.
 Their living expenses are partially paid by parents,” she said.

-Sociologists say China’s traumatic experiences with strict pandemic measures has contributed to the number of young people radically rethinking their life goals and the parents supporting them.
+Sociologists say China’s traumatic experiences with strict pandemic measures have contributed to the number of young people radically rethinking their life goals and the parents supporting them.

 “Mentally and psychologically, people in mainland China are still recovering from the Covid-19 pandemic,” said Fang Xu, a continuing lecturer at the University of California Berkeley.